-The Center for Integrative Psychiatry and Counseling is pleased to host a wide range of psychotherapeutic groups.
+The Institute of Psychiatry and Counseling is pleased to host a wide range of psychotherapeutic groups.
 These groups are developed out of our professional staff identifying the needs of the community we work with.
-These groups welcome new families, children, teens and young adults.
+We welcome new families, children, teens and young adults.

-People in group therapy improve not only from the interventions of the therapist but also from observing others in the group and receiving feedback from other group members.
+Group therapy provides participants and their families the opportunity to meet and work with others facing similar issues.
+Exchanging helpful, practical information and learning new skills to establish healthier patterns of behavior, people in group therapy improve not only from the interventions of the therapist, but also from observing others and receiving feedback from other group members.

 Social Skills Group: